Jump to Content

 April 26, 2022

-The Bradford Bypass is a proposed sixteen kilometre freeway located in Simcoe County and York Region in Ontario’s northern Greater Toronto Area.
-Environmental groups have raised concerns that the provincial government is pushing this project forward without adequately considering its adverse environmental, climate, community, and health impacts.
+The Bradford Bypass is a controversial highway project proposed to be built in Simcoe County and York Region in Ontario’s northern Greater Toronto Area.
+Community groups along the 16-kilometre route have been at the forefront of the fight to ensure the project will not move forward before its impacts on local ecosystems, climate, community, and human health are adequately assessed.

 The Impact Assessment Act (IAA) allows the public to ask the Minister of the Environment and Climate Change to conduct a federal impact assessment even if one is not automatically required under the Act.
 This is known as a “designation request.”
 These requests can be made before the project has substantially begun and can happen any number of times.
-This is an important safety valve that gives local communities say in making sure that potentially harmful projects do not slip through the cracks, particularly when assessment at the provincial level is lacking (such as with the Bradford Bypass).
+This is an important safety valve that gives local communities say in making sure that potentially harmful projects do not slip through the cracks, particularly when assessment at the provincial level is lacking.

-We are going to court to ensure that local communities across Canada can count on the federal government to step in to adequately scrutinize the potential long term environmental, community, and health consequences of large development projects when provincial governments fail to do so.
+Local communities across Canada should be able to count on the federal government to step in to adequately scrutinize the potential long-term environmental, community, and health consequences of large development projects when provincial governments fail to do so.
+This victory helps strengthen the designation request tool under the IAA and protects the right of people across Canada to have a say in major infrastructure projects in their communities.

 Nov 2022